arnognulf/usch/README.md

     #lib m

-After a library has been successfully loaded, it's header can be loaded:
+After a library has been successfully loaded, its header can be loaded:
     #include <math.h>

 After the header has been loaded, all symbols will be resolved and trampoline functions calling into the dynamic library will be defined.